Community Supported Agriculture

 WE DO ASK that if it is something you’ve never tried, try it one time.
 Please.
 We’ve got some great recipes we want you to try before you give up.
 But the reality is not everyone likes every vegetable – ask my husband about turnips!
 Also, it could go without saying, please don’t ask us to substitute a majority of your items so that you end with a box with no variety.

 At the ends of season, we may cut out a certain variety the following year based entirely on your feedback.
-The same goes for things you’d really like us to grow.
+The same goes for things you’d really like us to grow but did not provide.
 Let us know in advance.
 We love growing and tasting new foods!
 Thank you for your interest in the food We Grow.

-Available only to those members picking up at Tuesday farmers market
+Available only to those members picking up at downtown Medford Tuesday farmers market.

-In 2019, there will be some new offerings and changes to our farm share program.
-First, to address changing consumer demand, we have been researching how other farms across the U.S. are updating their traditional CSA model to better meet the desires of their farm members.
-We have decided we will offer all members picking up at the Tuesday Farmers Market some choices in their items each week through our new flex-share incentive.
-Second, we plan to offer a skip-a-week feature in which members can skip a week during the main season in exchange for an early share the week before our official June 1 start date.
+To address changing consumer demand, we have been researching how other farms across the U.S. are updating their traditional CSA model to better meet the desires of their farm members.
+We have decided we will offer all members picking up at the Tuesday Medford Farmers Market some choices in their items each week through our new flex-share incentive.

 How will flex-share work?